Mike Moustakas: Cincinnati Reds

 On December 5, 2019, Moustakas signed a four-year, $64 million contract with the Cincinnati Reds, the largest free agent deal in Reds history.
 In 44 games for Cincinnati in 2020, Moustakas slashed .230/.331/.468 with 8 home runs and 27 RBI.
 Moustakas wore number 9, as 8, his previous number he wore for most of his career, was retired by the Reds for Joe Morgan.

 On May 20, 2021, Moustakas was placed on the injured list after suffering a right heel contusion.
 After re-aggravating the injury, Moustakas was transferred to the 60-day injured list on June 19.
 Moustakas was activated from the injured list on August 6 and hit three doubles in his return to the lineup.
 He finished the year hitting .208/.282/.372 with 6 home runs and 22 RBI across 62 games.

 Moustakas hit his 200th career home run on July 10, 2022.
 Moustakas played in 78 games for Cincinnati in 2022, posting a .214/.295/.345 batting line with 7 home runs and 25 RBI.
-The Reds designated Moustakas for assignment on December 22, 2022 following the signing of Curt Casali.
+The Reds designated Moustakas for assignment on December 22, 2022, following the signing of Curt Casali.
 He was released on January 5, 2023.

 Colorado Rockies

 On March 5, 2023, Moustakas signed a minor league contract with the Colorado Rockies organization.
+On March 25, the Rockies announced Moustakas had made the Opening Day roster after hitting .367/.387/.700 with two home runs in 31 plate appearances during spring training.
+He was formally selected to the 40-man roster the same day.

+Los Angeles Angels

+On June 24, 2023, the Rockies traded Moustakas to the Los Angeles Angels in exchange for Connor Van Scoyoc.
+This came after a 25–1 loss the Rockies had suffered to the Angels, with the two teams in the midst of a three–game series.
+In 65 games for the Angels, Moustakas hit .236/.256/.371 with 8 home runs and 31 RBI.

+Chicago White Sox

+On February 14, 2024, Moustakas signed a minor league contract with the Chicago White Sox.
+He was released by Chicago on March 22 after failing to make the Opening Day roster.

+Retirement

+On March 3, 2025, Moustakas announced his retirement from professional baseball.
+The Kansas City Royals announced that Moustakas would sign a one-day contract to retire as a Royal, and be honored in a ceremony before the team's May 31 game versus the Detroit Tigers.